As a small or medium-sized business owner who wants to grow locally and become a local force to be reckoned with, you obviously need local customers.

 When going for local customers and local exposure, you won’t find a better partner than Google My Business (GMB).
 Your very first step should be creating a GMB profile or optimizing it if you already have one.

 But first – why GMB?
 Because a GMB listing is the first thing that shows up in local search results.
 It puts your local business on the map – literally (on Google Maps) and figuratively (increases your online visibility and exposure).
 It also gives your customers all the info they need.

 They’ll see your exact location on the map and know you’re near them, in the same city or area they are.

-And if that’s not convincing enough, how about this.
+And if that’s not convincing enough, how about this?
 Around 50% of all clicks on search engine results pages (SERPs) go to the top 3 GMB listings.
 You don’t want to leave those clicks and clients to the competition.
-So better hurry up and claim that top 3 spot.
+So better hurry up and claim that top 3 spots.
 Here’s how to do it.